 Reference

-(This text was contributed on the occasion of the exhibition In Search of Critical Imagination, Fukuoka Art Museum, Fukuoka, Japan, 5 January - 23 February 2014.)
+From the catalogue of the exhibition In Search of Critical Imagination, (Fukuoka Art Museum, Japan, 2014), pp.50-51.

 Having developed an interest in pictorial structure as a university student majoring in oil painting, Tezuka Aiko began to withdraw the normally invisible interior and time woven into preexisting textiles by removing their threads.
 Or at least, this is the cliché that is often told about the artist’s work.
 It is important to stress that Tezuka’s interests do not end with structure.
 Using dangerously ephemeral embroidery in which an entire image might disappear when the threads are removed, and weaving meaning into her works, Tezuka’s recent efforts seem to embody a fertile new world.